 Cumulative Review.
-Consider having the young people create their own cumulative review game throughout this unit.
+Consider having your students create their own cumulative review game throughout this unit.
 At the completion of each chapter, divide the chapter into general content categories.
-Divide the large group into small groups and assign each group one of the topics.
-Each group's task is to formulate O&A style statements in its assigned category, writing the statement on one side of an index card and the question (or answer) on the reverse side.
+Divide the class into small groups and assign each group one of the topics.
+Each group's task is to formulate Q&A style statements in its assigned category, writing the statement on one side of an index card and the question (or answer) on the reverse side.
 (Have the groups label their cards by writing the category in the upper right corners.)
 Then, collect the cards.
-At the end of the unit, play a class game using the content the young people have developed.
+At the end of the unit, play a class game using the content the students have developed.